FlowJo vX makes it easy to transform your raw data to expand or compress what is displayed on a graph.

 Once the data has been compensated, open a graph window and choose a compensated parameter to display on one or both axes.
 A small square button will appear next to the axis label.
 Click this button to modify the display options.

 Here you can select between displaying linear, standard logarithmic display, or to customize the axis.
 Switching to log or linear immediately changes that axis to the selected scale.
-Clicking the Customize Axis option will cause a pop up window to appear that will let you modify the transform settings.
+Clicking the Customize Axis option will cause a pop up window, as shown in the figure below, to appear that will let you modify the transform and the associated settings.

 For a detailed description of the various scale settings available through the customization menu, click here.

-The display transformation process is based on a method developed by Dave Parks and Wayne Moore at Stanford University using a generalization of the biexponential function (1,2).
+The default display transformation process is called Biex and is based on a method developed by Dave Parks and Wayne Moore at Stanford University using a generalization of the bi-exponential function (1,2).
 The display functions approach true log for high data values and approach true linear around zero.
 This provides smooth, near-linear display of low and negative data values.
+It is implemented here through a lookup table for efficiency purposes.

 For a more detailed look at data transformations, please refer to the papers below: